Girish011/lvp-package/README.md

 ## 🎯 The Problem

-Uploading videos to AI models (Claude, GPT-4V, Gemini) requires sending the entire file—often 50-200MB.
+Uploading videos to AI models (Claude, GPT-4V, Gemini) requires sending the entire file-often 50-200MB.
 This makes video AI features inaccessible for users with limited bandwidth.

 ## 💡 The Solution